modelica/ModelicaSpecification/RationaleMCP/0031/differences.md

 The concept of being final in full Modelica implies two different things:
 - Further modification is not possible.
 This can be verified in the reduction from full Modelica to Flat Modelica, and there is no real need to express this constraint also in the Flat Modelica model.
 (It could be useful for expressing constraints for hand-written Flat Modelica, but it is a language feature we could add later if requested.)
 - Parameter values and `start` attributes cannot be modified after translation.
-This is something that can't just be verified during the reduction from full Modelica to Flat Modelica.
-Instead, final parameter declaration equations are turned into initial equations, and then the same technique is used to handle final modification of `start`.
-Details of this are given the sections below on initialization of parameters and time-varying variables.
+This is something that can't just be verified during the reduction from full Modelica to Flat Modelica, but it can be avoided in FlatModelica if necessary.
+- The details are given in the sections below on initialization of parameters and time-varying variables.

 ## Initialization of parameters